pithlessly/pithlessly.github.io/tree-edge-triage.markdown

 The problem asks us to consider an infinite binary tree with edges labeled "A" and "B".
-The choice is made randomly and independently for each edge, with the probability of an "A" label being denoted by <math>p</math>.
+The choice is made randomly and independently for each edge, with the probability of an "A" label being denoted by $p$.

 <figure style="width: 50%;">
 <img src="https://www.janestreet.com/puzzles/august-2024.png"